jasonli-git/housing-intelligence/SPEC.md

 Candidate local models include:

 * Qwen3 8B
+* Qwen3.5 9B
 * Gemma 4 E4B
+* Gemma 4 QAT
 * Nemotron 3 Nano 4B
 * Phi-4 Mini Reasoning

+Because Gemma 4 QAT is a quantization variant rather than a distinct model, the evaluation has two axes: which model family reasons best about housing analytics, and how much quality a quantized build gives up for its smaller memory footprint.
+Both should be reported.

 Claude usage credits may be used as an evaluator for model-performance testing, not as the default production intelligence layer.